FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreselector.md

 This object has a set of methods that allow you to get a specific piece of checkout information, such as shipping and billing details.

-Responsible for getting the state of the current checkout.

-This object has a set of methods that allow you to get a specific piece of checkout information, such as shipping and billing details.

 ## Hierarchy

 * **CheckoutStoreSelector**